As each year progresses, many retirees with high medication expenses worry about entering the Medicare Part D Donut Hole.

 What is the Donut Hole?

-In 2019, individuals will enter the donut hole once the value of their covered prescriptions has reached $3,820.
+In 2020, individuals will enter the donut hole once the value of their covered prescriptions has reached $4,021.

-The Donut Hole Closes in 2019
+The Donut Hole Closes

 What to Do if You Hit the Donut Hole

 Unfortunately, switching Medicare plans will not help you avoid hitting the Donut Hole.
-If you find yourself in the donut hole, it may be time to talk with your doctor about other prescription drug options.
+If you find yourself in the donut hole, it may be time to talk with your doctor about other prescription medication options.
 In many cases, he or she may be able to prescribe other generic medications.
 To avoid risking your health, do not skip, stretch or stop taking your medications without consulting your doctor first.